waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 We dowloaded Change Files and updated our database as the "overpass" user, so "getdiff" progam and "update_op_db.sh" are to be scheduled to run by the "overpass" user.
 In Slackware all users have their own "crontab" entries file.
-Crontab is to edited as the overpass user.
+Crontab is to be edited as the "overpass" user.

 Your dowload and updates do not need to be done at the same time, you can download files **daily** as they are available from Geofabrik and do **weekly** updates with "update_op_db.sh" script.
 To do